ccibeekeoc42/MakeMoreEngine/README.md

   # Updating weights
   W.data += -50 * W.grad
 ```
-it turns out that the explicit approach implemented in the PD method by counting optimizes the loss just as good as the graidient based approach done in this section with neural nets.
+It turns out that the explicit approach implemented in the PD method by counting optimizes the loss just as good as the graidient based approach done in this section with neural nets.
 This is because bigrams are just so simplistic that we could use either explict or gradient based approached.

 Next we sample with our new P achieved through the NN model.
 Turns out with the generator, we get same values as did our explict counting method.
 Indicating both methods are identical but the NN is a bit more flexible.